John Havlicek: Collegiate career

 Havlicek was an All-American at Ohio State.

-Havlicek played college basketball at Ohio State University with future seven-time NBA All-Star Jerry Lucas, who was his roommate, future first-round NBA draft pick Larry Siegfried, future coaching legend Bobby Knight, and Mel Nowell, among many others.
-He also played football under Woody Hayes for his freshman year before deciding to focus solely on basketball.The 1960 Ohio State Buckeyes, coached by head coach Fred Taylor and assistant coaches Jack Graf and Frank Truitt, won the 1960 NCAA title.
+Havlicek played college basketball at Ohio State University with future seven-time NBA All-Star Jerry Lucas (who was his roommate), future first-round NBA draft pick Larry Siegfried, future coaching legend Bobby Knight, and Mel Nowell, among many others.
+He also played football under Woody Hayes during his freshman year before deciding to focus solely on basketball.
+During his sophomore year the 1960 Ohio State Buckeyes, coached by head coach Fred Taylor and assistant coaches Jack Graf and Frank Truitt, won the 1960 NCAA title.
+That year Havlicek appeared in 28 games scoring 12.2 ppg.
 Havlicek was named as an alternate of the 1960 United States national team that competed in the 1960 Summer Olympics.
+Havlicek went on to average 14.5 ppg his junior year and 17.0 ppg his senior year earning All-Big Ten honors both years and was named an All-American his senior year.

+During his time at Ohio State, Havlicek was primarily known for his defensive ability, however he still managed to score 1,223 points during his three year tenure.
+During this period the Buckeyes won 78 of 84 games and captured the Big Ten championship all three years.